 When clinical trials are not as successful as anticipated for a particular drug or device, manufacturers often seek FDA approval for only a limited use of their product.
 Despite only having evidence of effectiveness or safety for one use, these companies will promote so-called “off-label” uses of a device among doctors, which is the use of a pharmaceutical product for a procedure for which it did not receive FDA approval.
 While doctors are legally allowed to use devices off-label, the manufacturers are legally barred from promoting these uses.
 However, they are a large source of profit for manufacturers.
 In fact, pharmaceutical companies will sometimes provide financial incentives to doctors who will themselves promote off-label uses among their peers, resulting in more purchases of the devices for these uses—and possible dangers for patients where the consequences of a device’s use have not been previously tested.

 Help is Available for Injuries Caused by Defective Medical Devices

-If you have been harmed by a dangerous medical device, or a loved one has suffered serious or even fatal injuries from a defective medical device, contact the skilled and trial-ready New York defective medical device attorneys at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation on your case, in Kingston at 845-331-4100, and in Marlboro at 845-236-4411.
+If you have been harmed by a dangerous medical device, or a loved one has suffered serious or even fatal injuries from a defective medical device, contact the skilled and trial-ready Kingston defective medical device lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation on your case, in Kingston at 845-331-4100, and in Marlboro at 845-236-4411.